< Back to Program List

 The MS in Biomedical Science (Neuroscience track) program prepares students to conduct, analyze and communicate Neuroscience research.
 Students will be exposed to advanced neuroscience research techniques, approaches and theory culminating with the MS degree.
 Core concepts and skills are taught through a series of required core courses, with the remaining coursework consisting of advanced electives and special topics courses.
 Expertise in the areas of molecular and biochemical control of development, properties of receptors and ion channels in relation to cellular physiology, the cellular basis of integrative functions, and the structural basis for communication among neurons are available to all students in the program.
 Students will receive in-depth research training in molecular, biochemical, physiological, behavioral, computational or anatomical sciences.
 A program of highly interactive faculty and students provides an exciting focus for research training.

-Students are expected to fulfill basic requirements of the Graduate School: a bachelor’s degree from a recognized university, a grade point average corresponding to B or higher, evidence of the capacity to do satisfactory graduate work as evidenced by scores on the Graduate Record Examination (GRE - only required for PhD applicants), and the recommendations of three former instructors.
+Students are expected to fulfill basic requirements of the Graduate School: a bachelor’s degree from a recognized university, a grade point average corresponding to B or higher, and the recommendations of three former instructors.
 In addition, all non-native speakers of English must score a minimum of 600 (paper), 250 (computer) or 100 (iBT) on the Test of English as a Foreign Language (TOEFL).
 The Program in Neuroscience has the following additional requirements: one year of calculus, physics, and chemistry, demonstrated proficiency in biological sciences, and laboratory research experience.
 Deficiencies in these requirements do not preclude admission, and special consideration will be made to promising applicants.

 Application Deadline: March 15 for MS applications, January 15 for PhD applications